 AFM Polymer Surface Characterization

-We report here the use of a new AFM, Tosca, to characterize polymer blends in terms of highresolution morphology and phase images.
+We report the use of Tosca series atomic force microscopes to characterize polymer blends in terms of high-resolution morphology and polymer distribution.

 The surface properties of polymeric materials are central to their behavior in formulation and manufacturing processes, as well as in their target applications.

-The atomic force microscope (AFM) is a powerful tool for characterizing polymer surfaces at the nanoscale.
-It provides not only surface morphology, but also phase contrast between different components in polymer blends.
+Tosca AFM is a powerful tool for characterizing polymer surfaces at the nanoscale.
+It provides not only surface morphology, but also phase contrast between different components in polymer blends in highest resolution.

 All AFM measurements were made under ambient conditions in tapping mode.